donia-lab/MetaBGC/MetaBGC-Development/README.md

     4. <prot_family_name>_Scores.tsv: FP, TP and FN read counts of the the HMM search for all the spHMMs.
     5. <prot_family_name>_FP_Reads.tsv: The false positive reads.
 These are reads identified in the spHMM search but are derived from the TP genes in the BLAST search.
     ```
-  	>**Because synthetic datasets do not fully represent real data, please be aware that some of the spHMM cutoffs may need to be further tuned after running MetaBGC on a real metagenomic dataset, as was done with the Type II polyketide cyclase cutoffs in the original MetaBGC publication.**
+  	>**Because synthetic datasets do not fully represent real data, please be aware that some spHMM cutoffs may need to be further tuned after running MetaBGC on a real metagenomic dataset, as was done with the Type II polyketide cyclase cutoffs in the original MetaBGC publication.**

 ### Running Identify to Detect Biosynthetic Reads